-Flappers were known for their rich and not so conservative style.
-In addition to their irreverent behavior, they were seen sporting young and boyish looks.
+In addition to their irreverent behavior, they were seen sporting youthful and boyish looks.
 They liked to maintain a slender and skinny figure.
-They usually kept short hair, had flattened breasts and straight waist which accentuated their flapper look.
+They usually kept short hair, flattened breasts, and a straight waist, accentuating their flapper look.

-People at this time were still trying to cope up with this new intervention in society.
+People at this time were still trying to cope with this new intervention in society.
 However, most people were getting used to this burlesque feminine flirtatiousness.
 They started to appear as fashion icons despite their scandalous behavior.
-They brought with themselves new touch modernity and destroyed the old conventional norms.
+They brought with them a new touch of modernity and destroyed the old conventional norms.

-These fashions are even popular in the 21st century and the following are some of the flapper hairstyles that can be relived in today’s fashionable style:
+These fashions are even popular in the 21st century, and the following are some of the flapper hairstyles that you can relive in today’s fashionable style:

 Inward Bob with Curls